restacksyj/dotfiles/README.md

-# mac-setup
+#dotfiles
-My MacOS configurations.
-Makes it easy when I switch machines.
+My dotfiles

 ## Configs
-These include iTerm, tmux and vim configuration files
+These include iTerm, tmux and nvim configuration files

 ### For neovim
 Edit this